ZavierHenry/SRTV/README.md

 ## How It Works

-To use SRTV with a tweet, reply or quote tweet to it mentioning @srtvtweeter with the word "render".
+To use SRTV with a tweet, reply or quote tweet to it mentioning @srtvtweeter with the word "render" and then a render option.
+SRTV will then reply with the screen reader version of the tweet.

 ### Render Commands